Skip to main content

 Flexible working requests

-Right to request: You have the statutory right to request flexible working conditions, which could include part-time hours, job sharing, compressed hours, or remote working.
+Right to request: You have the statutory right to request flexible working conditions which is protected under the 1996 Employment Rights Act, which could include part-time hours, job sharing, compressed hours, or remote working.
 You can make one request per year, and your employer must consider it reasonably.

 Process: Submit a formal written request to your employer outlining the flexible working arrangements you are seeking and how you believe these can be accommodated without negatively impacting the business.